ICanBoogie/HTTP/README.md

 ### Redirect response

-A simple redirect response may be created using a [RedirectResponse][] instance.
+A redirect response may be created using a [RedirectResponse][] instance.

 ```php
 <?php